 Treatment Options for ADHD & Insomnia

-There are many treatment options available for individuals with ADHD and insomnia.
-A typical approach may include therapy and medications.
-When considering therapy, it is important to find a neurodiverse affirming therapist who understands how ADHD can be affected by insomnia and vice versa.1
+Many treatment options are available for individuals with ADHD and insomnia.
+A typical approach may include a combination of therapy and medications.
+Finding a neurodiversity-affirming therapist who understands the connection between ADHD and insomnia can be beneficial, as they can provide valuable information about how to cope and manage symptoms.

 Treatment options for insomnia and ADHD include: